-The following special fees are nonrefundable: application fee, program enrollment fee, late registration fee, graduation fee, replacement of lost ID card fee, academic evaluation fee, portfolio assessment fee.
+The following special fees are non-refundable: late registration fee, graduation fee, replacement of lost ID card fee, academic evaluation fee, portfolio assessment fee.

 D. STUDENTS COVERED

 For purposes of the refund policy outlined above, an individual is considered a student when he or she has registered and paid, in part or full, either by cash or by obligation, by the first day of class.